Students

 Why Choose Us?

-- We are one of the largest centres for diagnostic radiography training in the UK, with strong long-standing links to NHS and private hospitals across the West Midlands, Shropshire, Staffordshire, Worcestershire, and Warwickshire.
+• We are one of the largest centers for diagnostic radiography training in the UK, with strong links to NHS and private hospitals across the West Midlands.

-- As a student on an allied health professions course, you will receive at least £5,000 a year in additional funding for maintenance and associated study costs as part of the NHS Learning Support Fund.
+• You will receive at least Ł5,000 a year in funding support as part of the NHS Learning Support Fund.

-- During your studies, you can take advantage of the opportunity to apply for a scholarship for exciting work experience placements abroad via our HELS Go Abroad scheme.
+• You will have the opportunity to apply for a scholarship for exciting work experience placements abroad via our Go Abroad scheme.

 Entry Requirements